jeremy-koch/MCEN3030/0_details/pro-emails.md

 :::{tip}
 If you are going to "play chicken" with a deadline, you have to accept that you might lose.
 :::
 Further, in the Fall 2025 semester I received more "grade-grubbing" emails than ever before, wherein students ask, e.g., for a final grade of 89.3% to be rounded to an A-.
-This is technically academic misconduct!

 The answer to all of these requests is no. We, unfortunately, give grades in this school, and the course policies are the rules of the game that everyone abides by.
 I am not going to be the judge of who has a good excuse, and it is not a course policy if I waive it for anyone who asks.
 Build some more robustness in your schedule where you can -- finishing things by the deadline should not, in general, be stressful.
 :::{aside}
-I am always wary of giving special treatment to the outspoken student, while the introverted student accepts the course policies and stays up until 4AM finishing the homework.
+I am always wary of giving special treatment to the outspoken student, while the introverted student accepts the course policies (a deduction for being late).
 Why does the outspoken student deserve the higher grade?
 They don't.
 :::

-As it pertains to the present discussion: Asking me to go against course policy immediately makes it a bad email (and it immediately becomes a huge cognitive load for me because I genuinely am sympathetic).
+As it pertains to the present discussion: Asking me to go against course policy immediately makes it a bad email (and it becomes a huge cognitive load for me because I have to find a gentle way to say no).